-The education level of San Antonio citizens is a little higher than the average for US cities and towns: 24.90% of adults in San Antonio have at least a bachelor's degree.
+The overall education level of San Antonio is somewhat higher than in the average US city of 21.84%: 27.34% of adults 25 and older in the city have at least a bachelor's degree.

-The per capita income in San Antonio in 2010 was $22,784, which is middle income relative to Texas and the nation.
-This equates to an annual income of $91,136 for a family of four.
+The per capita income in San Antonio in 2018 was $28,579, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $114,316 for a family of four.
 However, San Antonio contains both very wealthy and poor people as well.

-San Antonio is a very ethnically-diverse city.
+San Antonio is an extremely ethnically-diverse city.
 The people who call San Antonio home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in San Antonio, accounting for 65.71% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of San Antonio residents report their race to be White, followed by Black or African-American.
-San Antonio also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 63.33% of the city’s residents.
-Important ancestries of people in San Antonio include Irish, English, Italian, and French.
+Important ancestries of people in San Antonio include German, Irish, English, Italian, and French.

 The most common language spoken in San Antonio is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.